 Black Hills Spruce Trees for Sale Online

 Black Hills Spruce Trees are easy evergreen trees to grow.
 They have a slower growth rate and are more compact than the other spruce trees, which makes for great use as a privacy screen in areas that require a tree that does not get extremely tall.
-Black Hills Spruce Trees have blue-green needles, and thin, gray-brown bark giving it a beautiful neutral color.
+Black Hills Spruce Trees have blue-green needles and thin, gray-brown bark giving them a beautiful neutral color.
 It's a beautiful addition to any sized yard and develops cone-shaped in the Fall.

 Their evergreen and dense foliage provide a protective habitat and winter cover for wildlife.